abhishekayu/webSecure-storage/README.md

 - **Expiry for Storage:** You can set an expiration time for data by providing the time in milliseconds.
 Once expired, the data is removed.
 - **Separate Configuration for Each Item:** You can set passcodes and HMAC keys separately for each item.
 When retrieving an item, you need to provide the passcode and HMAC key.
 - **Global Configuration for Storage:** You can set a global passcode and HMAC key for the entire storage system. **Note:** Each storage medium and method (such as localStorage, sessionStorage, etc.) is treated separately.
-- **Data Integrity Checks:** Implement checksums or other integrity checks to ensure data consistency and prevent corruption.
+- **Data Integrity Checks:** Implement checksums or other integrity checks to ensure data consistency and prevent corruption using hashing.
 - **Simple IndexDB Manipulation with Encrypted Data:** Offer a straightforward method to manage IndexedDB similar to localStorage.
 Allow storing data in IndexedDB as encrypted and compressed data for enhanced security and efficiency.
 - **Events for Each Storage and Every Event:** Fire events for every storage type, including IndexedDB and cookies etc. Trigger events based on various data-related actions such as expiration, setting, getting, removal, etc.
 - Our default encryption and decryption algorithm is AES.